 Discuss them with your parents and/or guidance counsellor.
-Remember again that nobody knows what the points in August 2019 will be.
-We assume that the Leaving Certificate results will be available to students on Wednesday 16th August.
-On that basis, Round One offers would be communicated to on Friday 19th August. .
+Remember again that nobody knows what the points in August 2023 will be.
+We assume that the Leaving Certificate results will be available to students on a Wednesday in August followed by the CAO offers being published that Friday.
 The minimum points required for entry to each course will be published on the CAO website ( www.cao.ie ), in the national newspapers, and on the RTE Aertel system.

 Consider your options i.e. Repeat Leaving (Talk to Ms. Mc Loughlin as soon as possible); PLC's (Again make contact as soon as possible); Look at the Vacant Places list on the C.A.O. website (You may be eligible for courses you have not yet applied for); Look at Clearing House on the UCAS.COM website (Scotland is still zero tuition fees, elsewhere you are entitled to apply for tuition loans); Apply to view your Leaving Cert exam script(s); Apply for a recheck (there is a fee).
-(Note that only about one in four rechecks go up a grade, and the occasional one goes down!) - There is some advice about re-checks here.
+(Note that the occasional recheck goes down!) - There is some advice about re-checks here.